THE STORY OF

 on a 60 minute tape, but the broadcast is incomplete stopping at 47 minutes

-We begin to see the friction developing between Dino and Kelly which effects
+the broadcast itself).
+Also, we begin to see the friction developing

-the performance, as well as the material, in the broadcast.
-Cabel
+between Dino and Kelly which effects the performance, as well as the material,

-T-B would then remain silent for about 6 months, only to come back with
+in the broadcast.
+Cabel T-B would then remain silent for about 6

 THE STORY OF CABEL T-B RECORDING